SAP/ai-sdk-js/packages/foundation-models/README.md

 #### Obtaining a client using deployment ID

-In case you want to obtain the model by using the ID of your deployment on your own you can pass it instead of a model name.
+In case you want to obtain the model by using the ID of your deployment on your own you can pass it instead of a model name:

 ```TS
 import { AzureOpenAiChatClient } from '@sap-ai-sdk/foundation-models';